datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 Instead,
 it waits until you have used `git add` at least once before it starts paying attention to a file.

-To remind you to do this,
+In the diagram you saw at the start of the chapter, the untracked files won't have a blob, and won't be listed in a tree.

-`git status` will always tell you about files that are in your repository but aren't (yet) being tracked.
+The untracked files won't benefit from version control, so to make sure you don't miss anything, `git status` will always tell you about files that are in your repository but aren't (yet) being tracked.

 *** =pre_exercise_code
 ```{python}